How Does Teeth Whitening Work?

 Palo Alto, CA

 Teeth typically discolor over time.
-There are many factors that contribute to the discoloration including lifestyle habits, taking certain types of medicines and even just natural wear.
+There are many factors that contribute to tooth discoloration including lifestyle habits, taking certain types of medicines and even just natural wear.
 Palo Alto Oral Health can help to eliminate tooth discoloration, giving you back a brighter smile!
 Teeth whitening is just one of the many cosmetic dental services we offer.
-However, how exactly does teeth whitening work?
+Keep reading to find out how our Palo Alto teeth whitening works.

 Intrinsic Vs. Extrinsic Stains